JiananH/ECMH/Dynamic spatiotemporal model_weather station data/README.md

 # ECMH

-Steps to take before running the simulation for the Dynamic Spatiotemporal model:
+Steps to take before running the simulation for the Dynamic Spatiotemporal model on the weather station data:

 1. Install the ‘ECMH’ package in R by: